surniaulula/wpsso-tune-image-editors/readme.txt

 The reason is that after resizing any image, <em>that image must be sharpened – always</em>, but WordPress doesn’t do any sharpening, so the resized image remains a bit "fuzzy" &mdash; probably not what you want for a featured image or share on social sites! ;-)

-The WPSSO Tune WP Image Editors add-on takes care of this &mdash; it automatically applies a reasonable amount of sharpening to all JPEG images resized using the default WordPress ImageMagick editor.
+The WPSSO Tune WP Image Editors add-on takes care of this &mdash; it automatically applies a reasonable amount of sharpening to all JPEG images resized by the WordPress ImageMagick editor.

 <h3>WPSSO Core Plugin Prerequisite</h3>